furokku/ugoserver-dev/README.md

 <br>Issues and pull requests are welcome
 <br>
 <br>As part of development, I've written a library to convert to/from the image formats that Flipnote Studio uses.
 Namely npf, nbf, ntft and ppm.
 This is `nx` package
+<br>doc.md in this repository will be an all inclusive guide to how flipnote hatena works.... eventually

 ## quick setup
 A few things need to be done prior to starting the server, namely